gerleone73/fullpagePortfolio/README.md

 On page 2 I have implemented animation that slides in the image and text from either side of the screen.
 The image has a subtle transition to give effect of my looking up and then making eye-contact as the page slides into view.

 Beneath the title text GERRY LEONARD I list the various technolgies I have used beside their icons.
 This serves as a key on the project pages.
 There is a download CV link and a link to this page.
-My reasons for providing this link are twofold: to provide information about the site, and as I have minified the code to enable users to review my code in unminified form here on github.
+My reasons for providing this link are twofold: to provide information about the site, and, as I have minified the code, to enable users to review my code in unminified form here on github.

 The project pages speak for themselves.